-Throughout our work with health and safety officers, advisers, managers and directors, in all types of organisations, one thing that is clear.
-That is that an excellent Health and Safety culture can only be achieved by an organisation that is proactive in the management of safety and truly committed to improving upon the status quo.
+Throughout our work with health and safety officers, advisers, managers and directors, in all types of organisations, there is one thing that is clear.
+That is, that an excellent Health and Safety culture can only be achieved by an organisation that is proactive in the management of safety and truly committed to improving upon the status quo.

 There are numerous studies into various organisation’s health and safety culture and they invariably conclude that a truly successful culture cannot be achieved without a committed management team with clear and practical strategies in place.
 Promoting and sustaining an excellent and robust health and safety culture is a long-term investment, that pays supreme dividends for those who are successful.